caldwmark/caldwmark/README.md

 - 👋 Hi, I’m Mark
-- 👀 I’m interested in Web Dev and Docker,
+- 👀 I’m interested in Web Design and Docker,
 - 🌱 I’m currently learning React, Next, Sanity, and Sass
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ... coming soon